 Citation style is one of the most frequently asked questions from graduate students.
 Before citing sources, please check with your professor to see if a particular style is required.

-The following is a List of Style Manuals that are generally used at IUJ.
+Under RefWorks, Style Manuals that are generally used at IUJ is listed.

 RefWorks is a citation management system that allows you to save, store, and manage bibliographic citations.
 It also allows users to generate bibliographies in different citation styles.
 RefWorks is available through MLIC Databases.

 MLA style for documentation is widely used in the humanities, especially in writing on language and literature.

 MLA Style Manual Holdings in the MLIC

 The most complete information about MLA style can be found in the official MLA Handbook for Writers of Research Papers.
 This handbook is available in the reference area of the MLIC.

 2. American Psychological Association (APA) Style